NitashEU/pausarr/README.md

 [![Docker Image Size](https://img.shields.io/docker/image-size/nitasheu/pausarr/latest)](https://hub.docker.com/r/nitasheu/pausarr)
 [![Build Status](https://img.shields.io/github/actions/workflow/status/nitasheu/pausarr/docker-publish.yml?branch=main)](https://github.com/nitasheu/pausarr/actions)

-Automatically pause Docker containers when Jellyfin has an active session.
+Automatically pause Docker containers when media is playing in Jellyfin.

-I prefer to let Tdarr transcode whenever but it can slow down Jellyfin if someone is using it.
-Pausarr prevents slowdowns and keeps Jellyfin snappy.
+I prefer to let Tdarr transcode whenever but it can slow down Jellyfin if someone is streaming.
+Pausarr detects active playback and pauses resource-heavy containers to keep Jellyfin smooth.
+Simply browsing Jellyfin won't trigger a pause—only actual media playback will.

 Originally written for Tdarr but can now be used with multiple containers.

 ## Features

-- 🎬 Automatically pause containers when Jellyfin sessions are active
+- 🎬 Automatically pause containers when media is playing in Jellyfin
-- 🔄 Automatically unpause containers when all sessions end
+- 🔄 Automatically unpause containers when playback stops
 - 🌐 Beautiful web interface for configuration and monitoring
 - 🐳 Easy Docker deployment with docker-compose
 - 📊 Activity log and session monitoring